Smartrek/spidermesh_gateway_esp32/README.md

 ### setChannelSequence

 To change channel of the mesh network, use this function to launch the sequence needed to perform this action.
 Note that a reset and a write to eeprom will be perform ,so use this function only when needed.
-Do not use by default in the setup
+Do not use by default in the setup.
+Channel go from 1 to 16.
+You can add a 2th parameter to specified a timeout.
+There is a 10min default timeout for this function.
 ```c++
 smk900.setChannelSequence(1)
 ```